 metadata: any metadata that was included with the matching image in an "Add" request

-If you no longer need to query against a particular reference image in your index, you can remove it with a DELETE request to the "Remove" endpoint.
-When calling this endpoint, you'll need to provide the URL to the image you want to remove or the image file itself.
+If you no longer need to query against a particular reference image/video in your index, you can remove it with a DELETE request to the "Remove" endpoint.
+When calling this endpoint, you'll need to provide the task_id (returned when the file was initially added) of the file you want to remove.